shailyk08/Excel-Dashboard/README.md

 In PRODUCT you can see graph which shows how many quantity sold out , top 3 products , less selling products.
 In SALESMAN you can see performance of them , top performing salesman and poor performing salesman.
 In ABOUT you can see the details who have created this dashboard.

+YOU CAN DOWNLOAD THE EXCEL FILE AND CAN SEE THE DASHBOARD THANK YOU